March in the chicken coop. Nights are slowly getting shorter, and clocks in the northern hemisphere spring forward an hour.

 Don't leave them sitting there!
 There have been instances of chicks dying through being left in too cold (or too hot!) depots.
 Pick them up as soon as they arrive.

-Then, take them home, put them in their brooder and give them water and chick crumbs.
 If they seem distressed - you'll hear loud chirping - feed some hard-boiled egg and add electrolytes to their water.
 You can easily make it at home from items in your store cupboard.

 This is the time of year when predators are starting to look for food for their young.
 And let's face it, chickens are on everyone's lunch menu - baby chicks perhaps even more so.